henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-21-experimental approach to understand the kalman filter.md

    - objects out of bound should be removed.
    - new objects should be generated at the boundary.
    - boundary needs to be specified by the ego_car or a view.
+6. Meta questions
+   - How to I generate a tracker from a proposal?<br/>
+     create a model depend on the proposal type
+   - What type of information does a proposal need to provide to a tracker?<br/>
+     - sensor type
+     - sensor data (no, but I need abstract away the sensor information)
+   - What is a proposal?
+     - It provides a possible object, along with a probability.
+   - Should proposal be defined as a type?
+   - should the pos defined as .x, .y, .z or pos(x, y, z)
+   - should the box include 3D?
+   - we want to generate the filter from point model, should we generate it inside the point class or outside?
+   - Fusion.py is tightly coupled with the way that sensors provide data.
+See class SensorData in sensor.py
+   - Kalman Filter that is competible with different time.
+   - prediction and association, how to coorperate?
+   - It becomes very hard to have testings.

 ---